werthdavid/homebridge-weather/README.md

 * `name` is the name of the published accessory (required).
 * `showHumidity` weather or not show the humidity (optional, only works for current weather not forecast, defaults to true).
 * `nameHumidity` humidity can have a different name (optional, only works if `showHumidity` is true, defaults to the same as `name`).
-* `type` the type of the displayed value, either "min", "max" or "current" (optional, defaults to "current")
+* `type` the type of the displayed value, either "min", "max", "current", "clouds" or "sun" (optional, defaults to "current")
 * `pollingInterval` the time (in minutes) for periodically updating the temperature (optional, defaults to 0 which means polling only happens when opening the Home-App)
 * `enableHistory` flag for enabling the FakeGato-service (see above) for temperature and humidity logging (optional, defaults to false, only works when polling is enabled)